SIST-TP CEN/TR 15993:2018

 Automotive fuels - Ethanol (E85) automotive fuel - Background to the parameters required and their respective limits and determination

 This Technical Report explains the requirements and test methods for marketed and delivered ethanol (E85) automotive fuel according to EN 15293.
-It provides background information to judge the text of the standard and gives guidance and explanations to the producers, blenders, marketers and users of ethanol (E85) automotive fuel.
+It provides background information on the final text of the draft European standard and gives guidance and explanations to the producers, blenders, marketers and users of ethanol (E85) automotive fuel.

-NOTE 1 This document is directly related to the pending revision of CEN/TS 15293
+NOTE 1 This document is directly related to prEN 15293:2017 and will be updated if further revisions to the standard take place.

 NOTE 2 For the purposes of this document, the terms "% (m/m)" and "% (V/V)" are used to represent the mass fraction, µ, and the volume fraction, φ, respectively.